iandeboisblanc/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  FridgeKeep

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Keep track of the items in your fridge to help you stay organized and reduce waste

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  It's easy to forget what's in the back of your fridge until it's too late.
+On average, Americans end up tossing over 30% of the food they purchase, generating unncessessary waste and driving up the costs of eating at home.
+Fridge Keep is designed to help users keep track of what's in their fridge, what's nearing expiration, and how much money are they wasting over time.
+Fridge Keep will allow users to enter food items with some additional data to better manage the fridge contents.
+Statistics will urge users to be less wasteful and save money over time.

 ## Problem ##
   > Describe the problem your product solves.
+  On average, Americans end up tossing over 30% of the food they purchase, generating waste and driving up food demand unnecessarily.
+The estimated value of wasted food in America is over $160B annually.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Enter your food items upon purchase, along with the price and expiration date.
+Check back on Fridge Keep to see what items are in your fridge, organized by what's nearing expiration.
+As items are eaten or tossed, mark it in Fridge Keep to get ongoing statistics on your food consumption, spending, and waste habits.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Save food, save money, save the world"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  To get started, simply visit Fridge Keep, log in, and update your fridge each time you go shopping.
+If you've finished items, mark them as eaten or trashed to update statistics.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "I save over $100 a month, and have to empty the compost way less often!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.